dfun90/G6/docs/manual/middle/elements/nodes/modelRect.en.md

 order: 8
 ---

-A built-in node modelRect has the default style as below, the label is drawed on the center of it. <br />
+A built-in node modelRect has the default style as below, the label is drawn on the center of it. <br />

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*XZiKQbvTSS0AAAAAAAAAAABkARQnAQ' width='223' height='102' alt='img' />